13 Nov Realistic Rates of Muscle Gain

 - They end up demotivated due to feeling as though they’ve ‘failed’

-- They accrue a tonne of body fat, in an attempt to just force their bodyweight up
+- They accrue a tonne of body fat (mistaking it for muscle) in an attempt to force their bodyweight up

 Why Do We Have These Unrealistic Expectations?

-Take the magazines for example.
-You don’t need to look too far to become confronted with bold text across the front of them making claims like ‘Add 10lbs of muscle in 6 weeks’, or ‘3 steps to bigger arms’.
+Take magazines for example – including their online articles that crop up on your social feed.
+You don’t need to look too far for the headline that reads ‘Add 10lbs of muscle in 6 weeks’, or ‘3 steps to bigger arms’.
+They all make it look so quick and easy, right?

-This then has us questioning what we’re doing wrong when we don’t suddenly wake up looking like a cover model.
+So then we start questioning ourselves as to what we’re doing wrong when we don’t suddenly wake up looking like a cover model.

-Add to this the images we see on social media daily that often don’t quite tell the full picture.
-For example, we’ve seen questionable captions of skinfold readings, demonstrating almost impossible losses of body fat % coupled with huge amounts of muscle gain.
-What they deceivingly leave out is that the ‘before’ measurement was taken when the client was glycogen depleted, and the ‘after’ taken after a 2-3 carb load.
+Add to this deceptive images on social media that don’t quite tell the full picture.
+For example, we’ve seen questionable captions of skinfold readings, demonstrating almost impossible losses of body fat percentages coupled with huge amounts of muscle gain.
+What they don’t tell you is that the ‘before’ measurement was taken when the client was glycogen depleted, and the ‘after’ taken after a 2-3 carb load.

-Why does this matter?
-Due to the increased glycogen/water retained – it gives a false high bodyweight reading.
-When combined with the skinfolds it looks as though LBM has gone through the roof and body fat has literally melted off of the client.
+Due to the increased glycogen/water retained, it gives a false high bodyweight reading.
+When combined with the skinfolds it looks as though LBM has gone through the roof and body fat has literally melted off the client.

-It’s putting one foot in front of the other, day after day, ticking off the small things:
+It’s putting one foot in front of the other, day after day, ticking off each and every transformation protocol including:

 - Eating in a caloric surplus